k-gubaev/Accelerating-high-throughput-searches-for-new-alloys-with-active-learning-data/README.md

 # machine-learning-alloys-search
-Data fore the article: "Accelerating high-throughput searches for new alloys with active learning of interatomic potentials" by K.Gubaev et. al
+Data from the article: "Accelerating high-throughput searches for new alloys with active learning of interatomic potentials" by K.Gubaev et. al

 Contains training sets and equilibrated structures for CuPd, CoNbV and AlNiTi alloys.